JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Few of us seem to be able to separate sin from  sinner, and in our disapproval of the misbehavior of another, in effect we disapprove of that person and thus become isolated from them.

-In one of his inspiring admonitions after his resurrection where he re-iterated his injunction to "love all men as I have loved you," Jesus reminded his disciples that they were "the children of light; therefore stumble not into the misunderstanding entanglements of mortal suspicion and human intolerance.
+In one of his inspiring admonitions after his resurrection where he re-iterated his injunction to “love all men as I have loved you,” Jesus reminded his disciples that they were “the children of light; therefore stumble not into the misunderstanding entanglements of mortal suspicion and human intolerance.
 If you are ennobled, by the grace of faith, to love unbelievers, should you not also equally love those who are your fellow believers in the far-spreading household of faith?
-Remember, as you love one another, all men will know that you are my disciples."
+Remember, as you love one another, all men will know that you are my disciples.”
 (2041)

 The underlying, and often unconscious, beliefs that we hold about ourselves and human nature influence and ultimately determine our ability and willingness to risk, to trust, to love, and to forgive.